 - integration.
-Additionally, consider how outdoor learning relates to restoration demonstration areas for the benefit of ocean, Great Lakes, and watersheds as related to climate change mitigation and resilience. - ✓ Examine how nonformal environmental education providers have adapted and/or created programming to support and guide K-12 schools with STEELS curricular integration and application of the Meaningful Watershed Educational Experiences (MWEE) framework.
+Additionally, consider how outdoor learning relates to restoration demonstration areas for the benefit of ocean, Great Lakes, and watersheds. - ✓ Examine how nonformal environmental education providers have adapted and/or created programming to support and guide K-12 schools with STEELS curricular integration and application of the Meaningful Watershed Educational Experiences (MWEE) framework.